richsilv/semantic-ui-modal/README.md

 #semantic-ui-modal

-Semantic Modals, packaged to play nice with Meteor.
+A package for creating Semantic Modals, designed to play nice with Meteor.

 **NOTE: THIS WILL ALSO ADD THE ENTIRE SEMANTIC-UI PACKAGE, WHICH IS PRETTY CHUNKY!
 I might release a future version with only the relevant css and js for the modal, but for the time being, this is designed for people who are using Semantic-UI for the rest of their app.**

 ## Usage

 Allows the user to create Semantic-UI modals on the fly from Javascript code.
+For example:

+    SemanticModal.confirmModal(
+        {
+            header: "Example Modal",
+            message: "Click a button, please.",
+            callback: function() {
+                console.log("You clicked okay!");
+            }
+        }, function() {
+            console.log("The modal has just been shown");
+        }
+    );

 Tested on Meteor 0.8.3, and the general modal method relies on `{{>UI.dynamic ...}}`, so it will not work with versions earlier than 0.8.2.
 Confirm modal may work on earlier versions, but it's untested.

 ## Installation